NZ-Liam-Zhong/Awesome_AI_for_Robotics_Learning_Notes/README.md

 12.[CVPR 2023 diffusion models Tutorials](https://cvpr2023-tutorial-diffusion-models.github.io/) Definitely worth watching, lots of famous reseachers in diffusion model contributed to this repo.

-13.[Flow Matching by Meta](https://nips.cc/virtual/2024/tutorial/99531) I am still not an expert on flow matching, I will share after I think I have understood this.<br>
+13.[Flow Matching by Meta](https://nips.cc/virtual/2024/tutorial/99531) I am still not an expert on flow matching, I will share after I think I have understood this.

 14. MARL Notes [learn from this paper](https://proceedings.neurips.cc/paper_files/paper/2022/file/9c1535a02f0ce079433344e14d910597-Paper-Datasets_and_Benchmarks.pdf):<br>
 (1) Policy gradient (PG) algorithms such as PPO are less sample efficient than off-policy methods. <br>